Meet the GSM Teachers

 Julie received her Bachelor of Science in Early Childhood Education from Kent State University and is currently pursuing her Master’s Degree in Teaching English to Speakers of Other Languages (TESOL) from Hunter College.
 Originally from Pennsylvania, Julie moved to NYC in 2018 and has been teaching in the city since.
 Having undergraduate experience teaching English in The Netherlands and receiving her International Baccalaureate certificate, Julie values inquiry-based learning, children’s natural curiosities, and bilingual education.
 Julie is extremely excited to teach at GSM where a child-centered and bilingual curriculum helps shape future global citizens.

 As a born & raised New Yorker, Sydney holds a unique perspective on what it means to live in a city that has such rich history.
-She holds a B.A in Sociology from SUNY Purchase and will be earning her M.S degree in Early Childhood Education from Hunter College at the end of 2020.
+She holds a B.A in Sociology from SUNY Purchase and earned her M.S degree in Early Childhood Education from Hunter College in 2020.
 Throughout her studies, Sydney has taught young children from all walks of life and makes it her mission to incorporate diversity & inclusion into her daily pedagogical practice.
 Sydney values the importance of every child’s feelings, experiences, and culture.
 She makes it her mission to foster a classroom that is full of independent, empathetic, and curious learners.

 Having moved to NYC only in 2019, Lara is a “freshly-baked New Yorker.”
 She holds a B.A. and a Masters of Education from Cologne University (German and English literary studies and Special Education) and she has taught at elementary and secondary schools in Germany and also at the German School Nairobi.
 Her teaching experience includes teaching social and behavioral skills to underprivileged children, children of refugees and students with learning difficulties.
 Lara trusts that every child is a capable learner.
 She strives to foster individual and independent learning to empower and enable students to make socially responsible and conscious decisions.